ooni/spec/nettests/ts-017-web-connectivity.md

 perform this step by default for all experiments, modern implementations of Web Connectivity read the `client_resolver` from the measurement session.

+After that, there are two steps: the "connectivity" step and the "web" step.

 #### The connectivity step

 The classic algorithm then performs a "connectivity" step.
 The objectives of this